 In spring 1981, the co-op was dissolved and Simon Dardick (who had joined the press during the summer of 1973) and Nancy Marrelli continued Véhicule Press from a greystone in the Plateau Mont-Royal arrondissement, not far from Boulevard Saint-Laurent--The Main--and around the corner from where the poet Émile Nelligan once lived.

 Since 1973 Véhicule Press has published award-winning poetry, fiction, essays, translations, and vintage noir.
 Simon Dardick and Nancy Marrelli are the publishers and general editors; Jennifer Varkonyi is responsible for marketing and promotion; and Patrick Goddard for all things related to administration.
 Michael Harris was the founding editor of the Signal Editions poetry series in 1981.
-Carmine Starnino became Signal Editions editor in January 2001.
-Since 1981, over 150 titles have been published in the series; a quarter of them by first-time authors.
+Carmine Starnino became Signal Editions editor in January 2001 and associate publisher in 2021.
+Since 1981, over 160 titles have been published in the series; many of them by first-time authors.
 In December 2013, after editing 20 books in the series, Andrew Steinmetz stepped down as editor of Esplanade Books, our fiction series, and was succeeded by novelist Dimitri Nasrallah.

 We would like to acknowledge and respect that that we are publishing from Tiohtià:ke, the Mohawk name for a historic place for gathering and trade for many First Nations.
 It is unceded traditional Indigenous territory, where the lands and people have a history and legacy that is long and deep, and on which there have now been non-Indigenous settlers for more than 375 years.
 It has been home to many Indigenous people from across Turtle Island, as are the many traditional territories in which all Canadian publishers work and live.
 As publishers we know we cannot re-write our history but we can be part of a concerted effort to contribute to reconciliation between Indigenous Peoples and Settlers—we have a special role to play in that process.